heyLu/talks/study-cs.md

 * \_why's poignant guide to ruby, learn you a haskell
 * thinking mathematically, drawing on the right side of the brain
 * you are not so smart (especially "procrastination")
+* lockharts lament (math is beautiful, it's also learning to think)